 Rainbow Noir is a social and peer support group for people of colour who identify as Lesbian, Gay, Bisexual, Trans*, Queer and/or Intersex (LGBTQI).
 They meet on the 2nd Thursday of each month at the Manchester's LGBT Centre on Sidney St.

 Connect is a relaxed and friendly social space for trans* people aged around 18-35, including people who are questioning and those with a trans* history.
-It takes place on the 1st Monday and 3rd Friday of every month from 15th April, 6-8pm at LGBT Foundation.

 A peer support group and discussion forum for all trans people and those in any way questioning their gender.
 You will be heartily welcomed as an individual or together with your partners, family or friends.
 Takes place every 4th Saturday of the month, 3.30-7pm, at The New Hall at Wilbraham St Ninian’s Church, Wilbraham Road, Chorlton, Manchester, M21 0UB.